dynatrace-ace-services/easy-data-ingest/topology-model/Readme.md

 ![image](https://user-images.githubusercontent.com/40337213/121266120-43173a00-c8ba-11eb-8e23-e8df734e43df.png)

 ## Tags
 You can also create an auto tag :
+More details on the [entityselector](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/entity-v2/entity-selector/)

  - For `Container 111111`